The Chase (Doctor Who): Plot

-While companions Ian Chesterton (William Russell) and Vicki (Maureen O'Brien) explore the Sagarro Desert on the planet Aridius, the First Doctor (William Hartnell) and Barbara Wright (Jacqueline Hill) remain in the TARDIS.
-On the Time-Space Visualiser, they see the Daleks embarking on a plan to follow the TARDIS to Aridius to exterminate the Doctor and his companions and seize his ship.
-Realising that these events happened in the past and that the Daleks may already be on Aridius, the Doctor and Barbara venture out to warn Ian and Vicki, only to see Daleks emerging from the sands after a dust storm.
+While Ian Chesterton and Vicki explore the Sagarro Desert on the planet Aridius, the First Doctor and Barbara Wright remain in the TARDIS.
+They see the Daleks embarking on a plan to follow the TARDIS to Aridius to exterminate the Doctor and his companions and seize his ship.
+Realising these events happened in the past and the Daleks may already be on Aridius, the Doctor and Barbara venture out to warn Ian and Vicki, only to see Daleks emerging from the sands after a dust storm.
 The Doctor and Barbara are saved by native Aridians and reunited with Vicki and Ian, who were injured after an encounter with Mire Beasts.
-The Beasts attack again and, in the confusion, the Doctor and his friends flee to the TARDIS, evading Daleks who had discovered it buried in the sand.
+The Beasts attack and, in the confusion, the Doctor and his friends flee to the TARDIS.

 The Daleks pursue the TARDIS through time and space in their own vessel.
 The Doctor and companions stop atop the Empire State Building in New York City in 1966; after they leave, a Dalek appears.
-They are later mistaken for stowaways on the Mary Celeste until the Daleks arrive and the frightened boat crew abandon the ship.
-Subsequently, landing in a mysterious old house, the Doctor and his companions encounter Dracula (Malcolm Rogers) and Frankenstein's monster (John Maxim), who attack the pursuing Daleks.
-In the confusion, the Doctor, Ian, and Barbara leave Vicki behind, unaware the monsters were actually robots in a defunct futuristic theme park attraction.
-Vicki stows away aboard the Dalek ship and witnesses them create an android replica of the Doctor (Edmund Warwick), programmed to kill the TARDIS crew, which is dispatched on arrival on the hostile jungle world of Mechanus.
+They are later mistaken for stowaways on the Mary Celeste until Daleks arrive and the frightened boat crew abandon the ship.
+In a mysterious old house, the Doctor and his companions encounter Dracula and Frankenstein's monster, who attack the pursuing Daleks.
+In the confusion, the group leave Vicki behind, unaware the monsters were actually robots in a defunct futuristic theme park attraction.
+Vicki stows away aboard the Dalek ship and witnesses them create an android replica of the Doctor, which is dispatched on Mechanus.
 Vicki reunites with the Doctor, Ian, and Barbara, but a fight ensues between Ian and the real Doctor once the robot duplicate appears, claiming to be the original.
-When the robot Doctor mistakenly refers to Vicki as his granddaughter Susan, Barbara realises and the real Doctor disables his doppelgänger.
+When the robot Doctor mistakenly refers to Vicki as his granddaughter Susan, Barbara realises and the real Doctor disables the robot.

-As the Doctor and his companions venture into a metal city above the jungle, Mechonoids imprison them with shipwrecked human astronaut Steven Taylor (Peter Purves).
-Under the cover of the Daleks attack on the city, the Doctor and his companions escape.
+As the Doctor and his companions venture into a metal city above the jungle, Mechonoids imprison them with shipwrecked human astronaut Steven Taylor.
+Under the cover of the Daleks' attack on the city, the Doctor and his companions escape.
 Upon discovering the Dalek time machine and considering it more reliable than the TARDIS, Ian and Barbara persuade the Doctor to help them operate it to return to London in their own time.
 Upon arriving in London, 1965, Ian and Barbara set the time machine to auto-destruct.
-The Doctor and Vicki witness a conversation between Ian and Barbara on the Time-Space Visualiser; the Doctor says that he will miss them, and he and Vicki depart in the TARDIS.
+The Doctor says that he will miss Ian and Barbara, and he and Vicki depart in the TARDIS.